alicht/GAsamplelesson/README.md

 ```
 console.log(magicShirt); // Object{size: 6, color: "red", gender: "mens", construction: "slipper"}
 ```
-magicShirt's properties are **exactly** the same as shirt because it **literally** used shirt and inherited all of shirt's properties.
+magicShirt's properties are **exactly** the same as shirt because it **literally** used shirt and thus inherited all of shirt's properties.

 #### Why is this?